-Q. What month did to severely cut back the yew shrub hedges
+Q. In what month should I severely cut back my yew shrub hedges?

 Fear not!
 Yew has a good supply of dormant growing points and reacts well to regular and even drastic pruning.